Ammayi Bagundi: Plot

 Everyone from Sathya's family comes to meet Janani and is surprised.
 Janani is fun-loving.
 Shiva does not disclose that he knew Janani before and starts befriending her.
 Dada Giri understands that Shiva is slowly moving away from his wife and is getting attracted to Janani.
 So, he plans to reveal everything to Janani, so that she will leave the place.
 Dada Giri meets Sathya and misunderstands her as Janani (as Sathya always wears sarees while Janani is in modern attire).
 Without knowing that it is Sathya, he reveals all the truth about Shiva's secret love towards Janani and requests her to vacate the place, so that Shiva can lead a happy life with Sathya.
 He is surprised to learn that it was Sathya and not Janani.

 Sathya cries and leaves for her parents' home.
 When Shiva goes to her house, she defends her husband before her parents.
 Janani wants Shiva to meet in a temple.
 He asks about his love for her, but Shiva replies that he loved her before and when he realised his wife's love towards him, he changed his mind.
 He also says that he will wait until Sathya changes her mind and returns to live with him.
 But now, it is Sathya disguised as Janani and the meeting plan was set by Janani.
 Sathya feels happy hearing her husband praising her.
 Shiva and Sathya live happily while Janani vacates her flat wishing them good luck.

 Soundtrack

 The film's soundtrack, marketed by Aditya Music, was released on 3 June 2004 by M.M.
 Srilekha.
-The song "Kana Kandenadi" from the original Tamil film was retained here as "Kale Kannanule".
+The song "Kanaa Kandaenadi" from the original Tamil film was retained here as "Kale Kannanule".